transfer-agent-protocol/tap-cap-table/README.md

 This operation will perform several checks.
 If everything is in order, it will deploy the cap table onchain, and seed the database with the sample data.

 1. Check if the cap table is already deployed onchain.
 If it is, it will return an error
-2. Validate schema against [OCF](../ocf/schema/objects/), returned an error if it isn't valid
+2. Validate schema against [OCF](../ocf/schema/objects/).
+If it isn't, it will return an error
 3. Check if the cap table is already in the database.
 If it is, it will return an error
 4. Mint the cap table onchain if all checks pass, then save it to the Mongo DB instance.